-We pull up the anchor for the first time in months and motor out of the bay we’ve been spending time working from in Grenada, at the Southern tip of the Caribbean chain.
+We pull up the anchor for the first time in months and motor out of the bay we’ve been spending time in at the Southern tip of the Caribbean chain in Grenada.
 Hurricane season is officially over, and our broken rigging is finally fixed.
 It’s time to head North.

 After a very difficult maiden voyage getting to Grenada, we are looking forward to going back on our tracks.